 Click the Apple logo on the left corner of the screen and select Restart.
 When your laptop is ready, open the same app or try to play any music to check the sound.

 Make sure your MacBook is using the latest version of macOS.
 You can check if there is a software update available for your laptop.
-Click the Apple logo and choose About This Mac.
+Click on the Apple logo and choose About This Mac.
 If you want to know how to update your Mac, click here.